azjezz/azjezz/README.md

 My name is Saif Eddin, I'm a sofware developer, an open-source enthusiast and contributor.

-Curious what I've been working on on recently?
+Curious what I've been working on recently?

 ---